Picture to Burn

-"Picture to Burn" is a song by American singer-songwriter Taylor Swift, taken from her self-titled debut studio album (2006).
-Swift and Liz Rose wrote the track, which was produced by Nathan Chapman.
-The song was released as the album's fourth single on February 4, 2008, by Big Machine Records.
-For the lyrics, which narrate a protagonist's contempt for an ex-lover, Swift was inspired by the narcissistic and cocky nature of a high-school classmate.
-Musically, the country rock track features prominent plunking banjo and distorted guitars.
+"Picture to Burn" is a song by the American singer-songwriter Taylor Swift from her debut studio album, Taylor Swift (2006).
+Big Machine Records released the song to US country radio on February 4, 2008, as the album's fourth single.
+Written by Swift and Liz Rose, the lyrics were inspired by a narcissistic classmate of Swift and depict a protagonist's vengeance against an ex-lover.
+Nathan Chapman produced the track, a country rock tune with elements of alternative rock that features plunking banjo and distorted electric guitars.

 The original album version of "Picture to Burn" contained the lyric, "That's fine; I'll tell mine you're gay", which was modified to "That's fine; You won't mind if I say", on the radio edit and subsequent versions.
-Music critics praised the song's production and lyrics for earnestly depicting teenage feelings.
-In the United States, the single peaked at number 28 on the Billboard Hot 100 and number three on Hot Country Songs, and was certified double platinum by the Recording Industry Association of America (RIAA).
-It peaked within the top 50 in Canada, where it was certified gold.
+Music critics praised the song's production and lyrics for earnestly depicting teenage anger.
+In the US, the single peaked at number 28 on the Billboard Hot 100 and number 3 on Hot Country Songs, and it was certified double platinum.
+"Picture to Burn" also charted in Canada and received certifications in Australia, Canada, and the UK.

 The music video for "Picture to Burn" was directed by Trey Fanjoy and features Swift fantasizing about taking revenge on her ex-boyfriend after she discovers him with another woman.
 The video has Swift and her band performing with pyrotechnics as a backdrop.
-Swift performed "Picture to Burn" live as an opening act to other country-music artists' tours, and included it in the set list of her first headlining tour, the Fearless Tour (2009–10).
+Swift included "Picture to Burn" in the set list of her first headlining tour, the Fearless Tour (2009–2010).